sbslee/notes/Bioinformatics Tools/bcl2fastq.md

     * A number - Repeat the previous character the indicated number of times.
     * \* - Repeat the previous character until the end of the read or index (length per `RunInfo.xml`).

     Commas separate read masks.
-The format for dual indexing is the following syntax or specified variations: `--use-bases-mask Y*,I*,I*,Y*`
+The format for dual indexing is the following syntax or specified variations:<br/>`--use-bases-mask Y*,I*,I*,Y*`

 * `--tiles`